COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 While there are already several mature SOAR tools available on the market, many of them are commercial closed-source products, and none complies with the new emerging OASIS Open standards.
 SOARCA is designed to fully comply with the newest standards [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) and [OpenC2](https://openc2.org/).

-TNO’s SOARCA bridges this gap to let end users and organisations get hands-on experience with SOAR tooling and enable new innovations: it is vendor-agnostic, extensible and has open and well-defined interfaces.
-SOARCA will freely available and geared toward research and demonstrations.
+TNO’s SOARCA bridges this gap to let end users and organisations get hands-on experience with SOAR tooling and enable innovations: it is vendor-agnostic, extensible and has open and well-defined interfaces.
+SOARCA will be freely available and geared toward research and demonstrations.
 The goal is to foster a healthy community around SOARCA. ​

-Note that that open and accessible SOAR functionality is relevant not only for automation in cyber incident response handling, but also attack & defense simulations, cyber ranges, digital twinning and other growing innovation topics that have a strong dependence on the orchestration of complex workflows.
+Note that open and accessible SOAR functionality is relevant not only for automation in cyber incident response handling but also for attack & defense simulations, cyber ranges, digital twinning and other growing innovation topics that have a strong dependence on the orchestration of complex workflows.

 {{% imgproc Slide2 Fill "1280x720" %}}